 Running your own dental practice can be lucrative as it is personally fulfilling.
 Dental health is an essential part of a person's overall health, and providing this service for the general public can be a great act.

 However, running a dental office is like running any other sort of small business: there are a lot of challenges and obstacles to overcome.
-If you are thinking of starting a dental practice, it's essential you take the time to properly prepare and get your practice set up on the right foot.
+If you are thinking of starting a dental practice, it is essential you take the time to properly prepare and get your practice set up on the right foot.

 1. Hire The Right People